Michał Czajkowski: Early life

-Michał Czajkowski was born in Halchyn (Halczyniec) to Stanisław Czajkowski and Petronela Głębocka, in a szlachta family settled in Ukraine for several generations.
+Czajkowski was born in Halchyn (Halczyniec) to Stanisław Czajkowski and Petronela Głębocka, in a szlachta family settled in the Ukraine for several generations.
 The Czajkowskis had origins in Czajki in Masovia, while the Głębockis were an old family from Kuyavia.
-Through his mother he was a descendant of the Ukrainian Cossack Hetman Ivan Briukhovetsky (reigned 1663–68).
+On his maternal side, he was a descendant of the Ukrainian Cossack Hetman Ivan Briukhovetsky (reigned 1663–68).
 Her family cultivated the memory of Głębocki who married the Hetman's granddaughter.
-Czajkowski was raised in the spirit of szlachta and Cossackdom.
+Czajkowski was raised in the spirit of the szlachta and Cossackdom.
 He participated in the Polish insurrection of 1830-31.
-After the failure of this uprising, he went into exile in France where he developed his ideology of the resurrection of Cossackdom and wrote several novels on this theme.
+After the failure of this uprising, he went into exile in France, where he developed his ideology of the resurrection of Cossackdom and wrote several novels on this theme.
 Very popular at this time, some of them were translated into several languages including French and German.
 In general, in his early writings, Czajkowski saw no conflict between Polish and Cossack interests and romanticized the history of Ukrainian-Polish relations.

 France and Turkey

-During his French period, Czajkowski briefly collaborated with the radically oriented Polish Democratic Society, and then with the moderate Confederation of the Polish People, before going over to the conservative Polish emigre faction led by Prince Adam Jerzy Czartoryski called the "Hotel Lambert," after the Prince's residence in Paris.
-At Czartoryski's bidding, Czajkowski went to Turkey where he was active in Bosnia and Serbia and supported anti-Russian activities in the Caucasus.
-In the years following the unsuccessful revolutions of 1848, he helped arrange for political asylum for refugee Polish and Hungarian revolutionaries.
-Russian and Austrian efforts to have him extradited back to his homeland and conflicts with Paris led to his eventual conversion to Islam and his new name "Sadyk Pasha".
+During his French period, Czajkowski briefly collaborated with the radically oriented Polish Democratic Society, and then with the moderate Confederation of the Polish People, before going over to the conservative Polish emigre faction led by Prince Adam Jerzy Czartoryski called the 'Hotel Lambert', after the Prince's residence in Paris.
+At Czartoryski's bidding, Czajkowski went to the Ottoman Empire where he was active in Bosnia and Serbia and supported anti-Russian activities in the Caucasus.
+In the years following the unsuccessful revolutions of 1848, he helped arrange political asylum for refugee Polish and Hungarian revolutionaries.
+Russian and Austrian efforts to have him extradited back to his homeland and conflicts with Paris led to his eventual conversion to Islam and his new name Sadyk Pasha.
 He thereupon organized an Ottoman Cossack Brigade to fight against the Russians.

-Michał Czajkowski's Ottoman Cossack unit actually saw some action in the Balkans during the Crimean War but never got to invade Ukraine from the south which was the original intention of its organizers.
+Czajkowski's Ottoman Cossack unit actually saw some action in the Balkans during the Crimean War but never got to invade the Ukraine from the south which was the original intention of its organizers.

-Return to Ukraine
+Return to the Ukraine

-Although Czajkowski returned from the war with honours and was able to live a comfortable life in Turkey, his restless nature could never be completely satisfied.
-His differences with the Hotel Lambert had steadily increased over the years and he was becoming more and more estranged from the Polish political emigration.
+Although Czajkowski returned from the war with honours and was able to live a comfortable life in the Ottoman Empire, his restless nature could never be completely satisfied.
+His differences with the Hotel Lambert had steadily increased over the years and he was becoming more and more estranged from the Polish political diaspora.
 He was also frustrated by the failure of his larger Cossack project.
-In 1872, the Russian government offered him an amnesty, and in part under the influence of his third wife, a young Greek girl, he accepted the Russian offer, converted to Orthodoxy, returned to Ukraine and chose to live in Kiev.
+In 1872, the Russian government offered him an amnesty, and in part under the influence of his third wife, a young Greek girl, he accepted the Russian offer, converted to Orthodoxy, returned to the Ukraine and chose to live in Kiyev.
 During this period he wrote his very extensive memoirs.
 His young wife proved unfaithful, however, and in 1886 a dispirited Czajkowski took his own life.